 - 1/3 cup maple syrup (105 g)

 - 1.5 cups rolled oats (150 g)

-- Pre-heat the oven to 350 degrees and prepare a baking tray.
+- Pre-heat the oven to 350 degrees and prepare a baking tray with parchment paper.

 - Bake for 15 minutes then allow to cool before handling.